BlogTestingMocking React Native 0.61 modules with Jest

 'Couldn't read OS of undefined'

-What worked for me instead was to mock react-native manually inside the tests/__mocks__ folder.
-So I created a react-native.js file with this content:
+What worked for me in practice was to mock react-native manually inside the tests/__mocks__ folder.
+I created a react-native.js file with this content:

 import * as ReactNative from "react-native";